MlWoo/caffeModel2hdf5/README.md

 ##Target
 Load weights and bias from caffe to Torch

-1. save caffe model to a common file appended with caffemodel such as bvlc\_google.caffemodel
+1. save caffe model to a common file appended with caffemodel such as bvlc\_googlenet.caffemodel
 2. convert caffemodel file to hdf5 file
 3. load weights and bias form hdf5 file in Torch